cloudandbigdatalab/chameleon-cloud-tutorial-docker-1/README.md

 ## What is Docker?

 Docker is conceptually similar to virtual machines but has much less resource overheard because it doesn't run a full guest OS.
 Docker containers start in seconds vs minutes, take up less space, and are less hardware demanding because they share resources with the host OS.
-Read in more detail [here](https://www.docker.com/whatisdocker).
+Read in-depth [here](https://www.docker.com/whatisdocker).

 ## Terms & Concepts